#DeloitteESGNow — Frequently Asked Questions About the E.U. Corporate Sustainability Reporting Directive

 Answer

-under the scope of the CSRD.
-Consultation with legal counsel may be needed to
+whether they fall under the scope of the CSRD.
+We encourage consultation with

-conduct this assessment.
-If companies do fall under its scope, it is important
+legal counsel to conduct this assessment.
+If companies do fall under its scope,

-to determine the timeline of reporting and to prepare accordingly.
+it is important to determine the timeline of reporting and to prepare

-the scope of the CSRD should prioritize conducting a double materiality
+Therefore, companies within the scope of the CSRD should prioritize conducting a

-assessment by (1) considering both financial and impact materiality (see
+double materiality assessment by (1) considering both financial and impact

 9) and (2) evaluating and strengthening their processes and